 In their bedrooms, black youths are also more likely to have DVD/VCR players, and more likely to have a videogame system than their white peers.
 Black youths are twice as likely to have TiVo/DVR access as are whites (20% to 8%).
 Black youths are more likely to have internet access in their bedroom than whites (33% versus 29%).
 A slightly higher percentage of black children have a computer in their room compared to white children (34% of blacks, and 32% of whites).

 When someone says that poor black kids don't have "access" to technological resources, he's probably making things up.
 Different racial groups evidently have different preferences and priorities when it comes to purchasing gadgets.
 If some groups have less internet access, that is not the fault of society; it is largely the product of the predominant culture within that subgroup of society.
-We've seen the extraordinary dedication and destructive energy which some young blacks put into acquiring things like expensive Nike shoes.
-Black youth have the capacity to plan and obtain a cheap resource like internet access.
+We've seen the extraordinary dedication and destructive energy which some young people put into acquiring things like expensive Nike shoes.
+Black youth, like all youth, have the capacity to plan and obtain a cheap resource like internet access.
 They could follow Marks's advice, if they chose to.

 This unreasonable attitude is, of course, a product of our national obsession with multiculturalism.
 Multiculturalism has forced us to believe that some people's opinions are valuable simply because of their skin color.
 Multiculturalism is therefore in conflict with Dr. Martin Luther King's call to judge people not "by the color of their skin but by the content of their character."
 Liberalism demands that we judge people according to their group identity, victim status, socioeconomic level -- anything but their character.
 As a result, there is preferential treatment for minorities in hiring, school admissions, and even in the give-and-take of life advice, as the Marks controversy showed.